This article discusses some of the risks of a foreclosure auction and steps you can take to avoid them.

 Auction Price Risk

-Everything moves quickly at an auction and if you bid impulsively without having a set price limit, you could end up having to pay too much for a property.
+Everything moves quickly at an auction and if you bid impulsively without having a set price limit, you could end up paying too much for a property.

 Repair Cost Risks